apache/nuttx/configs/ez80f910200zco/README.txt

     This builds the examples/ostest application for execution from FLASH.
     See examples/README.txt for information about ostest.

+nsh
+    This configuratino builds the NuttShell (NSH).
+That code can be found in examples/nsh.
+For more information see:  examples/nsh/README.txt and Documentation/NuttShell.html.

+nettest
+    This configuration is used for testing the eZ80F91 EMAC driver.
+It builds examples/nettest.
+See examples/README.txt for more information about nettest.

 Check out any README.txt files in these <sub-directory>s.